darkmode-code/webflow-dev-template/README.md

 # Webflow Dev Template

-A template for starting all your Webflow projects requiring code.
+A template for starting all your Webflow projects requiring code using Typescript.
-It looks like the one of [finsweet](https://github.com/finsweet/developer-starter) but it's easily customizable.
+It looks like the one of [finsweet](https://github.com/finsweet/developer-starter) but it's easily customizable and the deployement is easier.

 ## Requirements